AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 </dependency>
 ```

-Then, the files `ui.apps.structure/pom.xml` and `ui.apps/pom.xml`, the configuration of the `filevault-package-maven-plugin` needs to have `allowIndexDefinitions` as well as `noIntermediateSaves` enabled:
+Then, in `ui.apps.structure/pom.xml` and `ui.apps/pom.xml`, the configuration of the `filevault-package-maven-plugin` needs to have `allowIndexDefinitions` as well as `noIntermediateSaves` enabled.
+The option `noIntermediateSaves` ensures that the index configurations are added atomically.

 ```xml
 <groupId>org.apache.jackrabbit</groupId>